lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

 ---
 # Display name
-title: Chris Lindgren
+title: Chris Lindgren, Ph.D.

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Technical Communication and Data Visualization
+role: Assistant Professor of Technical Communication and Data Visualization

 # Organizations/Affiliations to show in About widget
 organizations: